 Peloton Bike+ Gymkit Functionality not working

 Some Apple Watch users have noticed that their Series 6 Apple Watch does not integrate with the Gymkit functionality on their Peloton Bikes.

 Several users say this issue is incompatible with your new Apple Watch and your Peloton Bike.

 The chances are that you may be using a DNS Ad-blocker in your household.
 Disable if you use an ad-blocker service such as Pi-Hole or NextDNS.
 Restart your Apple Watch and your Peloton Bike and give it a try.

 Integrate with Strava

-The other route that many users use is integrating the Peloton workout data with Strava app and then use the Strava app on the Apple Watch to display the workout data.
+The other route many users use is integrating the Peloton workout data with the Strava app and then using the Strava app on the Apple Watch to display the workout data.

-This seems to be a preferred option for many users who use both the Peloton indoor cycling as well as use Strava routes during their outdoor activities and monitor via an Apple Watch.
+This seems to be a preferred option for many users who use the Peloton indoor cycling and Strava routes during outdoor activities and are monitored via an Apple Watch.

-Your only bet if you are still experiencing the issue is to reach out to Peloton Support directly and see if they can help you resolve the issue.
+If you are still experiencing the issue, your only bet is to reach out to Peloton Support directly to see if they can help you resolve it.

-We hope that you were able to resolve the issues with some of the above steps.
-It will be nice to see additional features on the companion Peloton Apple Watch app since it is very basic but they have to make sure that the experiences for users are bug-free.
+We hope you can resolve the issues with some of the above steps.
+It will be nice to see additional features on the companion Peloton Apple Watch app since it is pretty simple, but they must ensure that the users’ experiences are bug-free.